KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/08-Bash Shell Scripting Definition.md

 ` ls -l`{{execute}}

-if file does not have execute permisson then user can run this command to give execute rights.
+if file does not have execute permission then user can run this command to give execute rights.

 ` chmod +x filename `{{execute}}